Peter Greenaway

+Peter Greenaway (born 5 April 1942) is a British filmmaker and visual artist.

+Greenaway's notable feature films include The Draughtsman's Contract (1982), A Zed & Two Noughts (1985), The Belly of an Architect (1987), Drowning by Numbers (1988), The Cook, the Thief, His Wife & Her Lover (1989), Prospero's Books (1991), and Nightwatching (2007).
+He has also created works in other mediums, notably the multimedia Tulse Luper Suitcases, documentaries, and several video installations.
+In 2014, he received the BAFTA Outstanding British Contribution to Cinema Award.

-Peter Greenaway, (born 5 April 1942) is a Welsh film director, screenwriter and artist.
-His films are noted for the distinct influence of Renaissance and Baroque painting, and Mannerist painting in particular.
+Greenaway's films are noted for the distinct influence of Renaissance and Baroque painting, and Mannerist painting in particular.
 Common traits in his films are the scenic composition and illumination and the contrasts of costume and nudity, nature and architecture, furniture and people, sexual pleasure and painful death.
+The BFI's Screenonline describes him as "a philosopher of cinema," and "an artist who is a believer in the subversive power of the image."

 Early life

-Greenaway was born in Newport, Monmouthshire, Wales, to a teacher mother and a builder's merchant father.
+Greenaway was born in Newport, Wales, to a teacher mother and a builder's merchant father.
 Greenaway's family had relocated to Wales prior to his birth to escape the Blitz.
 They returned to the London area at the end of World War II and settled in Woodford, then part of Essex.
 He attended Churchfields Junior School and later Forest School in nearby Walthamstow.

 At an early age Greenaway decided on becoming a painter.
 He became interested in European cinema, focusing first on the films of Ingmar Bergman, and then on the French Nouvelle Vague filmmakers such as Jean-Luc Godard and, most especially, Alain Resnais.
 Greenaway has said that Resnais's Last Year in Marienbad (1961) had been the most important influence upon his own filmmaking (and he himself established a close working relationship with that film's cinematographer Sacha Vierny).
 He now lives in Amsterdam.